-For years fledgling and developing enterprises have relied on business loans from banks, like a Barclays business loan.
-Although banks have reduced their levels of lending to small businesses in recent years, it may still be worth your time applying.
+For years, developing enterprises have relied on business loans from banks, like a Barclays bank business loan.
+Although banks have reduced their levels of lending to small businesses in recent years, it may still be worth applying.
 Loans are available, but it’s not as easy as it once used to be.

 You need to be prepared to submit the required paperwork and the bank's decision might take a few weeks to come through.
 As long as you’re in a position to wait as well as meet the requirements of a Barclays business loan, then it could provide the financing you need.